Choosing Assisted Living for Someone with Parkinson's Disease

 This is the middle of the disease process.
 Loss of balance becomes more severe and movement slows even further.
 Falls increase, and speech becomes softer.
 ADLs become difficult to accomplish without help.
 It is during this period that homecare services and/or significantly increased family support is necessary.

 At this point, Parkinson’s is severe and overwhelming.
 Movement requires a walker.
 The person with Parkinson’s needs help with virtually all ADLs and is unable to live alone.

 This is the last stage of Parkinson’s.
 Stiffness and lack of motor control make standing and walking difficult to impossible.
 The person is often bedridden and cannot complete any Activities of Daily Living independently.
 The person may experience delusions, hallucinations, and Dementia.
 Some Parkinson’s patients develop a specific type of dementia called Lewy Body Dementia.
 Lewy Body creates a more unpredictable set of cognitive challenges than dementia related to Alzheimer’s disease, the most common cause of dementia.
 People in Stage Five require round the clock care.

 How Can Assisted Living Help?

 Most people consider assisted living when a person with Parkinson’s reaches Stage 3 and needs almost constant ADL support.
-During this stage, an individual can usually live in an assisted living community.
-Depending on the level of cognitive capability, a family may choose a memory care community where activities and care are geared to people with diminished mental capacity.
+During this stage, an individual can usually live in a larger assisted living community.
+Depending on the level of cognitive capability, a family may choose a memory care community where activities and care are geared toward people with diminished mental capacity.